9 Things You Need to Know About Beech Wood

 Other blights include parasites such as sap-sucking scale insects Cryptococcus fagisuga, or even bark stripping by grey squirrels.

-8. Beech is used everywhere… But you don't often see it
+8. Beech is used everywhere… But you often don’t see it

 9. Beech offers the best value